Monthly Bill Reduction Calculator

 How to use it

-For each category: current monthly spend and realistic reduction amount you believe achievable through switching, renegotiation, or cancellation.
-The tool shows annual savings per category and cumulative total.
+For each category, enter the realistic monthly reduction you believe is achievable through switching, renegotiation, or cancellation (figures in your selected currency).
+The tool shows annual savings per category and the cumulative total.

 What the result means